 Child custody cases are always challenging.
 Emotions run high as parents try to balance their desire for a favorable outcome with what is best for the child.
-In the Texas court system, a family law judge may request a forensic psychologist to aid the process.
+In the Texas court system, a judge may request a forensic psychologist to aid the process.

 The task of a forensic psychologist

 The court may call a forensic psychologist when other attempts at a settlement have failed in a child custody case.
 The primary task of this professional is to determine the best custody solution for the long-term mental and emotional health of the children in the family.
 In most cases, the psychologist interviews the children to gain a better understanding of their current mental health needs.

 A judge might also ask the psychologist to examine the mental state of one or both parents.
 These interviews will determine their parenting abilities and if they are mentally and emotionally capable of caring for children.